hamed-abdelhaq/spark-demos/README.md

 * Import relational data from Parquet files and Hive tables
 * Run SQL queries over imported data and existing RDDs
-* How to build UDF and call during the manipulation of DataFrames
+* Build UDF and call during the manipulation of DataFrames
 * Easily  write RDDs out to Parquet files and other storage resources

 ### Comparison Between RDDs, DataFrame, and Datasets
  [Resource 2.1](https://data-flair.training/blogs/apache-spark-rdd-vs-dataframe-vs-dataset/)
 brief introduction of Spark APIs i.e. RDD, DataFrame and Dataset
 * RDD is the fundamental data structure of Spark.
 It allows a programmer to perform in-memory computations on large clusters in a fault-tolerant manner
-* Spark Dataframe APIs:
+* Spark Dataframe:
     * data organized into named columns
     * similar to tables in a relational database
     * allows developers to impose a structure onto a distributed collection of data
+    * memory management and optimized execution plan
-* Spark Dataset APIs:
+* Spark Dataset:
     * extension of DataFrame API
     * provides type-safe, object-oriented programming interface
+    * If you are trying to access the column which does not exist in the table, Dataset APIs does support compile-time error.

 ### Parquet files as Columnar file format
 Parquet stores binary data in a column-wise manner.
 That is the values in each column are organized so that they are all